-As a millennial, it’s a little weird seeing the pop culture of each stage of my childhood rebooted.
+As a Your Millennial Nostalgia Watchlist, it’s a little weird seeing the pop culture of each stage of my childhood rebooted.
 In the next year, we’re getting a Super Mario Brothers movie, a Nintendo-themed world at Universal Studios, a Janet Jackson tour, a Blink 182 tour, and That 90s Show just dropped, a follow-up to That 70s Show.
 We are now as far out from the 90s as the initial That 70s Show was from the 80s.

 While the realization that I’m old has hit me like the death of a Tamagotchi, I started to reflect on the films and TV shows that shaped me – and the ones that my fellow millennials have made about our generation.
 We have been through a lot: 9/11 when we were still in grade school, a Great Recession just as many of us were trying to find jobs, the one-two punch of Trump and Covid just as we were finding our footing.

 So it’s not too surprising we are often nostalgic for the Y2K era and its wake.
 In honor of That 90s Show, here’s a Watercooler Guide to 9 others shows that have resonated with and helped shaped us.

 What it’s about: Creators Maya Erskine and Anna Konkle were in their 30s when they played awkward middle schoolers, surrounded by actual middle schoolers, in this hilariously cringe-y comedy.
 Inspired by their own 7th grade lives as outcasts in the early 2000s, each episode focuses on universal tween experiences such as crushes while throwing in Y2K specifics, like creating the perfect AIM name and worshiping the Spice Girls.